NaluKit/nalu-examples/nalu-complex-app-example/README.md

 There is no real user & password validation.
 Just enter something and press Login ...

 This example uses Java 17 and Spring Boot 3.
-To Downgrade set the java version to 11 and ths versopn of Spring Boot to something like 2.7.x.
+To Downgrade set the java version to 11 and ths version of Spring Boot to something like 2.7.x.

 ## Run Instructions
 To run the project, use the following command: